 Investigative measures to uncover this multimillion money laundering scheme have ranged from the enforcement of hundreds of search and seizure warrants to temporary and preventive arrest and compulsory deposition.
 The operation is the largest corruption and money laundering investigation Brazil has ever had.

-Even though there are currently no actions involving Operation Car Wash filed based on the Anti-Corruption Law, there have been actions filed by the Public Prosecutor’s Office and the Attorney General’s Office grounded on violations of the Administrative Misconduct Law.
-Such actions have not yet been analysed by the courts, but certain requests of the complaints filed are useful to provide guidance on the approach adopted by authorities.
+Although currently no actions have been filed in relation to Operation Car Wash on the basis of the Anti-Corruption Law, actions have been filed by the Public Prosecutor's Office and the Attorney General's Office for violations of the Administrative Misconduct Law.
+These actions have yet to be heard by the courts, but certain of the demands of prosecutors in the complaints filed provide useful guidance on the approach adopted by the authorities.

-A request worth noting is that of joint and several liability of companies within the same economic group of offenders of the Administrative Misconduct Law, although this Law does not contain this provision (which the Anti-Corruption Law does).
-Authorities have included companies within the same economic group and same field of activity of the actual offenders as co-defendants, claiming that they also incurred benefits from the illegal acts committed.
-As the courts have not yet analysed these complaints, there is currently no case law guiding us on what the extent of application of such joint and several liability will be.
-In any case, such request has been increasingly common and has probably been ‘borrowed’ from the concept contained in the Anti-Corruption Law.
+One such notable demand by prosecutors is for the suspension from participation in public tenders and execution of public contracts, and blacklisting, of companies that fall within the same economic group of offenders under the Administrative Misconduct Law.
+Authorities have included as co-defendants companies within the same economic group and same field of activity as the actual offenders, claiming that these companies also incurred benefits from the illegal acts committed.
+The authorities have therefore sought to establish the joint and several liability of these companies – although the Administrative Misconduct Law makes no such provision regarding liability.
+(This provision, however, is found under the Anti-Corruption Law).
+As the courts have yet to deal with these complaints, there is currently no case law to provide guidance on the extent of the application of such joint and several liability.
+In any case, it has become increasingly common for prosecutors to seek this outcome, which has probably been 'borrowed' from the concept found in the Anti-Corruption Law.

 ii SBM leniency agreement

-On 15 July 2016, it was publicly announced15 that SBM Offshore, a Dutch oil services company, entered into a leniency agreement with four Brazilian authorities: the Ministry of Transparency and Comptroller General’s Office (the Comptroller General’s Office), the Attorney General’s Office, the Federal Public Prosecutor’s Office, and Brazilian state-controlled oil giant Petrobras.
+On 15 July 2016, it was publicly announced14 that SBM Offshore, a Dutch oil services company, entered into a leniency agreement with four Brazilian authorities: the Ministry of Transparency and Comptroller General's Office (the Comptroller General's Office), the Attorney General's Office, the federal Public Prosecutor's Office, and Brazilian state-controlled oil giant Petrobras.

 This was the first time a leniency agreement was signed by both administrative and criminal enforcers under the Brazilian Anti-Corruption Law.
 The deal resolved allegations that SBM had won contracts by bribing officials at Petrobras between 1996 and 2012.